KenKor/NetCon/content/API/Results/Connection Or Path Results/GeometryP.md

 Type of: _multipoint_
 Unique: __

-Point geometry providing the position of the asset for this connection.
+Point geometry denoting the position(s) of the asset or group of assets for this connection.